bfritscher/cours-vue-github-project-creator/data/stories/004-003-get-product-details.md

 - **`fetch` API:** A modern interface for fetching resources across the network.
 - **`async/await`:** Syntax for handling asynchronous operations.

+### Acceptance Criteria

+- [ ] On the item detail page, there is a feature to search for product information online.
+- [ ] The application fetches data from the Open Food Facts API using the item's name as a search query.
+- [ ] A loading indicator is shown while the API request is in progress.
+- [ ] The results of the API search are displayed to the user.

 <details>
 <summary>Hints</summary>